Notify me

 Vintage Omega Speedmaster “Pre-moon” by Shane Lin.
 Details and licence here.

-The Cartier Tank (below), worn by Louis Cartier himself, became an enduring symbol of elegance in the 20th century.
+The Cartier Tank (below), inspired by WWI Renault tanks and designed by Louis Cartier himself, became an enduring symbol of elegance in the 20th century.
 Paul Newman’s Rolex Daytona garnered iconic status, not just for its performance but also for its association with the legendary actor and race car enthusiast.

 Watch collaborations

-Watchmakers sometimes collaborate with artists or other industries including automobiles, affecting the timepiece aesthetics to varying degrees.
+Watchmakers sometimes collaborate with artists or other industries such as automobiles, affecting the aesthetics of parts of the timepiece to varying degrees.

 Iconic collaborations between watchmakers and automobile manufacturers have given rise to exceptional timepieces, exemplifying the shared values of both industries.